 Facts about teen substance abuse can be hard to take in as a parent.
 What is even harder to understand is why.
 You taught your child not to use and the dangers of doing so.
 You probably told them many times about the risks.
 Yet, they are still at risk.
 Some teens use drugs because they are bored.
 Others use them to enhance their ability to study harder to get good grades.
 Some use them to perform better in athletics.
 Others use them because their friends are doing so.

 Some parents believe some drugs are safe to use.
 They think it is just “normal” for teens to drink or to vape.
 Yet, there is evidence to support teens who use drugs at a young age, even these types, to develop more complex addictions later in life and need a drug addiction treatment program.

 Only you can decide what to do about these facts about teen substance abuse.
 Yet, there is help available.
 Even if you are unsure if your child has an addiction or is at risk of having one, the key is to reach out for help.
 It is important to start to develop strategies that can help your teen to get healthy and stay that way.
 We can help with programs such as:

 Invest in Your Child’s Future with Help from Fort Behavioral Health

 Whether you are looking for help for yourself or your child, our team at Fort Behavioral Health can provide guidance and support.
 These facts about teen substance abuse can be very scary and overwhelming.
 Yet, they can provide you with the best insights into what to do next.
 We encourage you to reach out to our compassionate counselors today to find the help you need.
-Call our recovery center at844.332.1807 for more teen substance abuse facts and treatment options.
+Call our recovery center at 844.332.1807 to learn more about our female-only adolescent treatment program.